 Initially it was thought that stamps with the missing designer name were caused by an intentional plate setting on different print runs.
 However, recent studies have shown (Duering, SICP, 2017) that it is most likely caused simply by wear and tear of the printing plate as stamps have been found that show only a partial fragment of the designer name as on the stamp below.
 This makes sense as the same plate was used to print both frame colors resulting in a lot of plate wear over time.

 A re-occuring plate error occurs in the same spot for both color printings.
-It looks like a dark flag that is attached to the roof of the pagoda.
+It looks like a bat that is attached to the roof of the pagoda.
+The same stamp also shows the plate error “nich in roof right roof line”.
 Here are blocks of four (both perforated 12.5) that show the error on the top right stamp.

 The field in question is E6 (or the 5th row down and the 6th stamp as seen from the left).
 Since the error appears in both printings it is a clearly a plate error and not an accidental printing flaw, as obviously the plate would have been cleaned in-between printings, hence removing any small errant objects that may have fallen on it.
 What is not known at this time is if the first print runs on the first issue already showed this plate error right from the start or if it occurred well into printing the first issue.
 If you have some complete sheets of the blue-green/brown stamp please take a look and see if you can find a sheet that does not show this flaw on field E6.
 That would be an indication that the error is only present on parts of the first printing.
 Given that the error only appears once per sheet it is obviously at least 100 times rarer than a stamp without it.